centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 }
 ```

-With this query, a display named “New Display!” will be created in the store with ID 1 for a product with ID 2.
-With the display in place, variant(s) can be added to the display.
-This is a requirement, as only variants activated on displays will be exposed in the front-end APIs.
+With this query, a display named “New Display!” will be created in the store with ID 1 for the product with ID 2.
+With the mutation we also added one of the product's variants to the display.
+You can only add variants from the same product to a Display.

-The ID which was returned when creating the Display must be used in the mutation along with the ID of the variant connected to the product.
-Just to make it clear: you can only add a variant to a display which exists on the main product level.
+The ID which was returned when creating the Display should be saved, if you need to update the Display at a later stage, like adding a second variant to the display.
+See an example of that below.

 #### Request: Add a variant to the display